 Are you looking for family church service ideas?
 Then you’ve come to the right place.
 Many congregations now try to incorporate times where families can stay together to worship and learn about God.
 I’ve gathered five suggestions below.

-These ideas come from a variety of different church backgrounds and traditions, so they may not ALL work for your ministry context, but chances are one might strike a chord and you will be able to begin working toward more and more times where the family experiences faith formation together with their faith community.
+These family church service ideas come from a variety of church backgrounds and traditions.
+So they may not all work for your ministry context.
+But chances are one might strike a chord.
+Then you’ll be able to work toward more times where families experience faith formation together with their church community.

-Family Worship Sundays – Many churches have begun offering times of Family Worship, often once a month or on fifth Sundays, where the family stays together and worships as a unit.
+Many churches now offer times of Family Worship, often once a month or on fifth Sundays.
+In these services, family members stay together and worship as a unit.
 These Sundays should not be confused with Children’s Sundays or times where kids perform for the church.
-While these are special times for the church as well, they are more focused on children than they are families.
+While these are special times as well, they’re more focused on children than on families.

-A Family Sunday will incorporate ways for the family to experience worship together such as communion, prayers said aloud with the whole church, worship songs that everyone knows and can sing to, a sermon that is appropriate for all ages, and elements of the service that invite participation of parents/caregivers and children such as Scripture readings by families and prayer as families.
-For ideas on how to include families in worship on Sunday, check out jensfrontporch.org.
+A Family Sunday incorporates ways for the family to experience worship together.
+This includes communion, corporate prayers, worship songs that everyone knows and can sing, and a sermon appropriate for all ages.
+Elements of the service invite participation of parents, caregivers and children, such as Scripture readings by families and prayer as families.
+For ideas on how to include families in Sunday worship, check out jensfrontporch.org.

 Kids absolutely love spending this time with their parents.
-Of all the programs we have at church, this one gets the highest praise from children.
+Of all the church programs we offer, this one gets the highest praise from children.